Nash Codes for Noisy Channels: Receiver-optimal codes

 \begin{proof} Apply the proof of Theorem \ref{t-global} from Step~two onwards. \end{proof}

 Clearly, every receiver-optimal code is also locally receiver-optimal, so Theorem~\ref{t-global} can be considered as a corollary to the stronger Theorem~\ref{t-opt}.

 Local receiver-optimality is more easily verified than global receiver-optimality, because much fewer codes $c'$ have to be considered as possible improvements for the receiver payoff according to Definition~\ref{d-local}.
 A locally receiver-optimal code can be reached by iterating profitable changes of single codewords at a time.
-This simplifies the search for Nash codes.
+This simplifies the search for a (nontrivial) Nash code.

-To conclude this section, we consider the connection to \textit{potential games} which also allow for iterative improvements in order to find a Nash equilibrium.
+To conclude this section, we consider the connection to {\em potential games} which also allow for iterative improvements in order to find a Nash equilibrium.
 As in Monderer and Shapley (1996, p.~127), consider a game in strategic form with finite player set~$N$, and pure strategy set $S_i$ and utility function $u^i$ for each player~$i$.
-Then the game has an (ordinal) \textit{potential function} $P: \prod_{j\in N}S_j\to\reals$ if for all $i\in N$ and $s^{-i}\in \prod_{j\ne i}S_j$ and $s^i,\hat s^{\,i}\in S_i$,
+Then the game has an (ordinal) {\em potential function} $P: \prod_{j\in N}S_j\to\reals$ if for all $i\in N$ and $s^{-i}\in \prod_{j\ne i}S_j$ and $s^i,\hat s^{\,i}\in S_i$,

-The question is if in our game, the receiver's payoff is a potential function.\footnote{We thank Rann Smorodinsky for raising this question.} The following proposition gives an answer.
+The question is if in our game, the receiver's payoff is a potential function.\footnote{ We thank Rann Smorodinsky for raising this question.} The following proposition gives an answer.

 \begin{proposition} Consider the game with $M+1$ players where for each state $i$ in $\Omega$, a separate agent~$i$ transmits a codeword $c(i)$ over the channel, which defines a function $c:\Omega\to X^n$, and where the receiver decodes each channel output with a decoding function $d$ as before.
 Each agent receives the same payoff $U(c,d)$ as the original sender.
 Then \parskip0pt \begin{itemize} \item[(a)] Any Nash equilibrium $(c,d)$ of the $(M+1)$-player game is a Nash equilibrium of the original two-player game, and vice versa. \item[(b)] The receiver's expected payoff is a potential function for the $(M+1)$-player game. \item[(c)] The receiver's expected payoff is not necessarily a potential function for the original two-player game. \end{itemize} \end{proposition}